banryuus/banryuus/README.md

 - 👋 Hi, My name is Rocío Alegre -also known as @banryuus on the internet-.
-- 👀 I’m interested in coffee, cats and Empire of the sun.
+- 👀 I’m interested in coffee, cats and Empire of the Sun.
 - 🌱 I’m taking the first steps in my career as a developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...